San Lorenzo, California: 2020 census

+2023 American Community Survey

 In 2023, the US Census Bureau estimated that 37.9% of the population were foreign-born.
 Of all people aged 5 or older, 43.1% spoke only English at home, 29.9% spoke Spanish, 2.6% spoke other Indo-European languages, 23.4% spoke Asian or Pacific Islander languages, and 1.0% spoke other languages.
 Of those aged 25 or older, 82.3% were high school graduates and 25.4% had a bachelor's degree.

 The median household income was $110,495, and the per capita income was $41,279.
 About 4.0% of families and 5.6% of the population were below the poverty line.

 Government

 San Lorenzo is an unincorporated community and thus is governed directly by the County of Alameda.
 The area is policed by the Alameda County Sheriff's Office.

 Public education

 San Lorenzo is served by the San Lorenzo Unified School District, established in 1865.